timcdlucas/translucent_interpretable_ML_review/translucent.md

 We can also use predictive performance of machine learning models to scale our expectations for how well a more statistical or mechanistic model fits the data.
 Here, the linear model with a priori variable selection (figure @fig:aprioripredobs) had performance not much worse than the elastic net model (figure @fig:enetpredobs) but considerably worse than the Random Forest (figure @fig:rfpredobs).
-The similarity between the elastic net model and a priori selection implies that the literature search did a reasonable job of selecting important covariates.
+The similarity between the elastic net model and *a priori* selection implies that the literature search did a reasonable job of selecting important covariates.
-However, the fact that Random Forest performs much better than the a priori linear model suggests that there are nonlinearities or interactions that coughs have been included in the a priori model.
+However, the fact that Random Forest performs much better than the *a priori* linear model suggests that there are nonlinearities or interactions that are important but were not included in the *a priori* model.
-It is important to be clear that this is not a suggestion to go back and add these variables to our a priori model.
+It is important to be clear that this is not a suggestion to go back and add these variables to our *a priori* model.
-This would amount to severe data snooping and would bias any significance tests performed on the a priori model.
+This would amount to severe data snooping and would bias any significance tests performed on the *a priori* model [@snoop].
 <!--- edited 1--->

 ![Predicted vs observed for the a priori selected model](figs/a_priori_var_selection-1.pdf "Predicted vs observed for the a priori selected model."){#fig:aprioripredobs}